• Home

 When EPC Contracts are used?

-EPC agreements are typically deployed when owners/investors wish to procure a project based on functionality requirements and specific outcomes rather than a set of specific designs and drawings.
+EPC agreements are typically employed when owners or investors want to procure a project based on desired functionality and specific performance outcomes rather than a fixed set of detailed designs and drawings.

-Usually, these agreements are “turn-key” contracts, which means that once the project is finished, the asset is fully operational and ready for immediate use without further adjustments or involvement from the client (the client only needs to “turn the key” to start operations).
+Usually structured as “turnkey” contracts, EPC agreements mean that once the project is complete, the asset is fully operational and ready for immediate use without requiring further modifications or involvement from the client.
+Simply put, the client only needs to “turn the key” to start operations.

-Given the level of design detail when the EPC contractor is involved in the project, the agreements typically set specific performance requirements for the new asset instead of highly detailed drawings.
-The EPC contractor will then leverage its expertise to proceed with detailed engineering and find the most suitable solution from both technical and commercial perspectives.
+Due to the relatively early involvement of the EPC contractor in the project lifecycle, these agreements often specify performance requirements for the finished asset rather than highly detailed construction drawings.
+The EPC contractor then uses its expertise to carry out detailed engineering and determine the most efficient and cost-effective technical solutions.

 Niche